hexojs/site/source/docs/setup.md

 ### scripts

 [Script](plugins.html) folder.
-Script is the easiest way to extend Hexo.
+Scripts are the easiest way to extend Hexo.
 JavaScript files in this folder will be executed automatically.

 ### source

-Source folder is where you can put your content in.
-File or folder whose name is prefixed with `_` (underscore) and hidden files will be ignore except `_posts` folder.
-Markdown, HTML files will be processed and put into `public` folder, while other files will be copied.
+Source folder is where you can put your content.
+Files or folders whose names are prefixed with `_` (underscore) and hidden files will be ignored except `_posts` folder.
+Markdown and HTML files will be processed and put into `public` folder, while other files will simply be copied.

 ### themes